-Our products are medical devices and human tissue products subject t to extensive regulation by the FDA and other federal, sta ite, local and foreign regulatory bodies.
-FDA regulations govern.
+Our products are medical devices and human tissue products subject to extensive regulation by the FDA and other federal, state, local and foreign regulatory bodies.
+FDA regulations govern, among other things, the following activities that we or our partners perform and will continue to perform:

-ш F,
+- product design and development;

-product testing, manufacturing and safety;
+- product testing, manufacturing and safety;

-post-market surveillance and reporting;
+- post-market surveillance and reporting;

-product labeling;
+- product labeling;

-complaint handling;
+- complaint handling;

-post-market approval studies; and
+- post-market approval studies; and

-product advertising, marketing and promotion.
+- product advertising, marketing and promotion.